wintercg/proposal-common-minimum-api/asynclocalstorage.md

 In general terms, an "async resource" is any task that is expected to capture the current async context frame and run within its scope at some point in the future.
-There are some async resources built in to JavaScript (e.g. promises, thenables, and microtasks), some defined by Web Platform APIs (e.g. timers, background tasks, unhandled rejections), some defined by the runtime, and others defined by the application.
-The common characterist of all async resources is that they are expected to capture the current async context frame and propagate it at various specific times.
+There are some async resources built into JavaScript (e.g. promises, thenables, and microtasks), some defined by Web Platform APIs (e.g. timers, background tasks, unhandled rejections), some defined by the runtime, and others defined by the application.
+A common characteristic of all async resources is that they are expected to capture the current async context frame and propagate it at various specific times.

 ### Promises